-The total OPEB liability as determined by an actuarial valuation as of June 30, 2018, rolled forward to June 30, 2019 using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:
+The total OPEB liability as determined by an actuarial valuation as of June 30, 2019, rolled forward to June 30, 2020 using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:

-Inflation 2.40%

-Investment rate of return 7.00%
+Inflation2.40%Investment rate of return7.00%Salary increase3.50%

-Salary increase 3.50%

-Healthcare cost trend rate 5.4% trending to 3.29%
+Healthcare cost trend rate 4.70% Discount Rate 2.45%

-Discount Rate 3.13%

 The long-term expected rate of return on OPEB plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return, expected returns, net of investment expense and inflation are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by target asset allocation percentage and by adding expected inflation.
-Best estimates of arithmetic real rates of return for the MABE Trust as of June 30, 2019, was 3.13%.
+Best estimates of arithmetic real rates of return for the MABE Trust as of June 30, 2020, was 2.45%.

 Discount rate.
-The discount rate used to measure the total OPEB liability was 3.13 percent.
+The discount rate used to measure the total OPEB liability was 2.45 percent.
 The projection of cash flow used to determine the discount rate assumed that the School System contributions will be made at rates equal to the actuarially determined contribution rates.
 Based on those assumptions, the OPEB plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on OPEB plan investments was applied to all periods of projected benefit payments to determine the total OPEB liability.